Medically reviewed by Drugs.com. Last updated on Sep 26, 2018.

-Esophagectomy is a surgical procedure to remove part of the tube between your mouth and stomach (esophagus) and then reconstruct it using part of another organ, usually the stomach.
-Esophagectomy is a common treatment for advanced esophageal cancer, and is used occasionally for Barrett's esophagus if precancerous cells are present.
+Esophagectomy is a surgical procedure to remove part of the tube between your mouth and stomach (esophagus) and then reconstruct it using some or all of another organ, usually the stomach.
+Esophagectomy is a common treatment for advanced esophageal cancer, and is used occasionally for Barrett's esophagus if aggressive precancerous cells are present.

 Why it's done

 Esophagectomy is the main surgical treatment for esophageal cancer.
 It is done either to remove the cancer or to relieve symptoms.

 During an esophagectomy, the surgeon removes all or part of the esophagus through an incision in the chest or abdomen or both.
 The esophagus is replaced using another organ, most commonly the stomach but occasionally the large intestine.

 In some circumstances, esophagectomies can be done with minimally invasive surgery, either by laparoscopy or assisted with a robot.
 When the individual situation is appropriate, these procedures are done through several small incisions and can result in reduced pain and faster recovery than conventional surgery.

 Esophagectomy carries a risk of complications, which may include: